 GBP LIBOR.
 A putative class action alleging manipulation of the Pound Sterling (GBP) LIBOR remains pending in the SDNY.
 On 21 December 2018, the court partially granted defendants' motions to dismiss the action, dismissing all claims against Deutsche Bank.
-On 22 January 2019, the plaintiffs moved for partial reconsideration of the court's decision; that motion is fully briefed.
+On 16 August 2019, the court denied plaintiffs' motion for partial reconsideration of the court's 21 December 2018 decision.
+Plaintiffs have filed a notice of appeal.

 CHF LIBOR.
 A putative class action alleging manipulation of the Swiss Franc (CHF) LIBOR remains pending in the SDNY.
-It is the subject of fully briefed motions to dismiss.
+On 16 September 2019, the court granted defendants' motion to dismiss action, dismissing all claims against Deutsche Bank.
+Plaintiffs have filed a notice of appeal.

 SIBOR and SOR.
 A putative class action alleging manipulation of the Singapore Interbank Offered Rate (SIBOR) and Swap Offer Rate (SOR) remains pending in the SDNY.
-On 25 October 2018, the plaintiff filed a third amended complaint, which is the subject of a fully briefed motion to dismiss.
-On 26 December 2018, plaintiff moved the court for leave to file a fourth amended complaint; that motion is fully briefed.
+On 26 July 2019, the court granted the defendants' motion to dismiss the action, dismissing all claims against Deutsche Bank, and denied plaintiff's motion for leave to file a fourth amended complaint.
+Plaintiff has filed a notice of appeal.

 CDOR.
 A putative class action alleging manipulation of the Canadian Dealer Offered Rate (CDOR) is pending in the SDNY.
 On 14 March 2019, the court granted defendants' motions to dismiss the amended complaint, dismissing all claims against Deutsche Bank.
-Plaintiff has filed a notice of appeal.
+Plaintiff filed a notice of appeal.
+On 25 July 2019, the plaintiff stipulated to the withdrawal of its appeal.

 Bank Bill Swap Rate Claims.
 On 16 August 2016, a putative class action was filed in the U.S. District Court for the Southern District of New York against Deutsche Bank and other defendants, bringing claims based on alleged collusion and manipulation in connection with the Australian Bank Bill Swap Rate ("BBSW") on behalf of persons and entities that engaged in US-based transactions in BBSW-linked financial instruments from 2003 through the date on which the effects of the alleged unlawful conduct ceased.
 The complaint alleges that the defendants, among other things, engaged in money market transactions intended to influence the BBSW fixing, made false BBSW submissions, and used their control over BBSW rules to further the alleged misconduct.
 An amended complaint was filed on 16 December 2016.
 On 26 November 2018, the court partially granted defendants' motions to dismiss the amended complaint, dismissing all claims against Deutsche Bank.
-On 3 April 2019, the plaintiffs filed a second amended complaint.
-The defendants moved to dismiss on 20 May 2019, and plaintiffs submitted their opposition on 8 July 2019.
+On 3 April 2019, the plaintiffs filed a second amended complaint; it is the subject of a fully briefed motion to dismiss.